eclipse-datagrid/datagrid/SECURITY.md

 ## Supported Versions

-These versions of Eclipse Store are currently being supported with security updates.
+These versions of Eclipse Data Grid are currently being supported with security updates.

 | Version | Released | Supported |